Whiplash Associated Disorders: A Review of Non-Pharmacological Treatment Protocols

 The number of road accidents in Singapore has grown steadily in the last few years.
-In 2008, a total of 14,995 road accidents and 10,000 related injuries were recorded.
-With figures like these, we can expect an increase in whiplash injuries whereby the family doctor will be the first to be called on.
+A total of 14,995 road accidents and 10,000 related injuries were recorded in 2008.
+With figures like these, we can expect an increase in whiplash-associated disorders and injuries whereby the family doctor will be the first to be called on.
 This article will discuss common treatment options for a whiplash injury and the research into the efficacy of these treatments.

 Whiplash injuries are graded from 0 to 4 as defined by the Québec Task Force (see table).
 Patients suffering symptoms within grades 1-3 would be most likely to seek advice from a GP.

 Common complaints include a stiff and painful neck, headache, dysphagia, and sometimes pain in the shoulders or arms.
-In recent years, much research has been conducted to determine which treatments provide positive results for patients within this group.
+Extensive research has been conducted in recent years to determine the treatments that provide positive results for patients in this group.
 Although only a few treatments have had consistent results, it still provides a guideline for achieving the best outcomes for whiplash patients.

 Act as Usual

 “Act as usual” is a strategy to encourage patients to continue their normal activities within pain limits.
 This is especially important in the early stages of whiplash to avoid the development of fear-avoidance behaviours.